SakhriHoussem/HBase-Tutorial/README.md

  ```
 ### Update TABLE :

-Update the distance of the first Randonnee (55 instead of 35).
-Get the technical information of the Randonnee 1.
+Update the distance of the first Randonnee (55 instead of 35)

 ```shell
 put 'Randonnee', 1, 'InfoTechnique:distance', 55